tikikevin/wio-terminal-air-quality/README.md

 The telemetry from IoT hub will be processed in real-time by Azure Stream Analytics and sent to Power BI to create a real time dashboard showing the telemetry from the sensors.

 Additionally, we will send the telementry to Azure Blob Storage for long term cold storage and analytics processing.

+## Source Code
+I have decided to build and distribute this project using the Arduino IDE as it is one of the most popular programming environments for basic IoT projects.
+You can use this code and pull it into other solutions like PlatformIO and Visual Studio Code.
+All libraries reequired for this project to work are documented in the code with links on where to find the libraries if the are not included in the Arduino IDE.

+At the time publishing this project, I am using Arduino IDE v2.x and have not tested it with Arduino IDE 1.8.x.